objectionary/jeo-maven-plugin/README.md

 Note that the parameters for assembling use the `jeo.assemble` prefix, while the parameters for disassembling use the `jeo.disassemble` prefix.

+## Notation

+`jeo-maven-plugin` relies on the [notation](https://arxiv.org/abs/2111.13384) when producing XMIR files and parsing them back into bytecode.

 ## Disassembling Example

 The plugin can transform Java bytecode into EO and back.
 Usually, the plugin